-Romantic and voluminous with layers upon layers of frothy tulles, delicate laces, sleek silks and crinkly taffetas, this is the dream dress for many brides-to-be.
-The big skirt will make you look curvier if you have a boyish body and it will cover your belly if you have one, but avoid it if you are petite because it will make you look even smaller.
+Romantic and voluminous with layers upon layers of frothy tulles, delicate laces, sleek silks and crinkly taffetas, a ballgown is the dream dress for many brides-to-be.
+The big skirt will make you look curvier if you have a boyish body and it will cover your stomach, but avoid it if you are petite because it will make you look even smaller.

 A slightly dropped waistline, just like the names suggests, drops and flares out slightly below the waistline around your hip area.
 This fit-and-flare style will elongate your figure if you are short and accentuate your waist.